olvior/bloodthief_autosplitter/README.md

 To do this, go to settings, then go to the bottom and click 'connect', then enter enter the url, by default `ws://localhost:8001`

+There should be a confirmation message in both livesplitone and the terminal.

+The timer should work immediatly afterwards, but see below to edit settings for more advanced usage.

 However, the autosplitter will not work if you have a screen resolution other than 1080p

 **If your screen is not 1920x1080, you will have to take your own screenshots**